Koenkk/zigbee2mqtt.io/information/groups.md

   "state": "ON",
 }
 ```

+## State changes
+When one of the devices in a group changes it's state, the group state will also update.
+E.g. device A is in group 1, when group A turns off, a message to `zigbee2mqtt/1` with payload `{"state": "OFF"}` will be published.

 ## How do groups work?
 By using the above `add` command above, a device will be added to a group.
 The device itself is responsible for storing to which groups it belongs.
 Others, e.g. the coordinator, do not have knowledge to which device a groups belongs.